basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 that different nodes hold divergent values for the object, the repair process will be set in motion.

-One advantage of using read repair alone is that it is less expensive for CPU and network resources.
-The drawback of this approach, however, is that the healing process only reaches those objects that are read by clients.
+One advantage of using read repair alone is that it doesn't require any kind of background process to take effect, which can cut down on CPU resource usage.
+The drawback of the read repair-only approach, however, is that the healing process only can only ever reach those objects that are read by clients.
+Any conflicts in objects that are not read by clients will go undetected.

 The _active_ anti-entropy (AAE) subsystem was added to Riak in versions 1.3 and later to enable conflict resolution to run as a